aniskchaou/INTERVIEW_PREPARATION/qcm/android.md

 ## Which components are necessary for a New Android project?

 **manifest:** It contains xml file.

 **build/:** It contains build output.

 **src/:** It contains the code and resource files.

 **res/:** It contains bitmap images, UI Strings and XML Layout i.e. all non-code resources.

 **assets/:** It contains a file which should be compiled into a .apk file.

 ## What is meant by Services?

-Answer: Service is an Android component which runs in the background and acts independently.
-It does not provide any user interface.
+ Service is an Android component which **runs in the background and acts independently.
+It does not provide any user interface.**

 Public class MainService extends Service
 {